notrabs/RRCG/README.md

 If you have a lot of broken generated files, you can use the `Clean All` function in the RRCG window menu to delete all generated files.

+#### Troubleshooting

+My class doesn't show up in the Inspector UI:

+1. Make sure your class is in a `.rrcg.cs` file
+2. Make sure your class extends `[...]Descriptor`, not `RRCGSource.[...]Descriptor`
+3. Make sure there is no compilation errors in the console
+4. Try `Recompile All` in the window menu

 ---

 ## Writing Code